In this article I try to outline my understanding of what trickster figures do and mean in comparative mythology.

 Hope it was an interesting read!

 Happy to hear responses,

-p.s. since these articles becoming too long, consider these posts as fragments of future books 🙂
+p.s. since these articles are becoming too long, consider these posts as fragments of future books 🙂